amateur-dev/AutoETHSavingsContract/README.md

 The DAPP is inspired by similar financial service offered by various banks today.
 [Acrons](https://www.acorns.com/)  has been offering this service in the US.
 Here is a link to their explainer [video](https://assets.acorns.com/videos/Spend+Web/spend_promo_2019_16-9.mp4), for your reference and ease of understanding.

+## About the Author

+So before you dive into reviewing my work, one key thing that I would like to highlight to you is that I am NOT a developer either by profession or academically trained.
+Hence, please judge me as if you are judging a noob on this project.
+I have hobby coding experience in Python and Flask.
+I am picking up on Django.
+I literally learnt all React, ES6 (damn those async, await functions) and Solidity for this project.

 ## Details on AutoSavingsAccount

 With AutoSave, every payment that you make, leads to making 1% savings of it.
 The Auto Save amount is transferred to another ETH account that you specify at the beginning - the other account is referred to as your _SavingsETHAccount_.
 The idea is that you are autosaving some of your money (really small amounts), at the time of the expense and then can visit your _SavingsETHAccount_ at the end of a period (eg a year, or 5 years) and then utilise those savings.